reaktivity/nukleus-kafka.java/README.md

 Fetching messages is supported as follows:

 ```
-client nukleus -> Begin with extension data -> nukleus-kafka -> (other nuklei) -> network -> Kafka (cluster)
+client nukleus -> BEGIN with extension data -> nukleus-kafka -> (other nuklei) -> network -> Kafka (cluster)
-               <- Data frames with ext data <-               <-                <-
+               <- DATA frames with ext data <-               <-                <-
 ```
 ### Route (incoming from controller)

 The extension data contains the following fields, all optional:

-- `topic name`: if specified, only subscriptions to this topic will be allowed (i.e. Begin extension data must specify this topic)
+- `topic name`: if specified, only subscriptions to this topic will be allowed (i.e. BEGIN extension data must specify this topic)
-- `headers` (key=value pairs): if specified, only subscriptions including all of these header conditions will be allowed (Begin extension must include all these header value pairs, and may include others).
+- `headers` (key=value pairs): if specified, only subscriptions including all of these header conditions will be allowed (BEGIN extension must include all these header value pairs, and may include others).
 In addition, for a compacted topic, only messages matching these conditions will be cached (because only those messages will ever be delivered to users).
 Limiting the number of messages cached in order to make caching more efficient is a major motivation for specifying headers on a route.

-### Begin (incoming from client)
+### BEGIN (incoming from client)

 The extension data contains the following fields: